Find your OS terminal

 echo "hello world" exactly as you see it above, then hit return or enter to execute the command.
 The result, or output, will be printed and you’ll be returned to the empty prompt.

 echo console command just repeats back whatever you pass to it.
 Here’s what you'd see after running that command:

 echo "hello world" into your terminal and hit return or enter.
 If your console says “hello world” back, you know everything you need to run a terminal command!

 We’ll eventually want to run commands alongside your site’s code, so you’ll need to know how to get there.

-Every time you use the console, your commands will be executed from a specific folder on your system even when they’re not doing anything to files in that folder.
-This folder is called the working directory.
+Every time you use the console, your commands will be executed from a specific directory on your system even when they’re not doing anything to files.
+This context is called the working directory.
 You can change the working directory, much like you would using a file browser, using terminal commands.

 To output the current working directory:

 This will print the current path you’re working in.

 pwd command stands for “print working directory”, and